xprizo/integration-example/README.md

 The processing account is the account that is used to process the transaction The merchant account is the account that hold the money

-We using callbacks, set the approval callback to to the address where you would like to receive notifications when the payment is complete
+To use callbacks, set the approval callback to the the address where you would like to receive notifications when the payment is complete